-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-Whether professional, semi-professional or funded in some other way via the sport, through sponsorship or from personal means, an increasing number of athletes and their coaches are tapping into the ever growing range of offerings available from sports science support teams.
+Whether professional, semi-professional, or funded in some other way via the sport, through sponsorship, or from personal means, an increasing number of athletes and their coaches are tapping into the ever-growing range of offerings available from sports science support teams.

-This means that the potential benefits of advice on physiology and nutrition, injury prevention, strength conditioning and even biomechanics as well as the always-stimulating field of sports psychology are being utilized to an increasingly wider extent.
+This means that the potential benefits of advice on physiology and nutrition, injury prevention, strength conditioning, and even biomechanics as well as the always-stimulating field of sports psychology are being utilized to an increasingly wider extent.
 Add to these lifestyle management support options, i.e. those previously run under the title of 'Athlete Career and Education' (ACE) and now widely referred to as 'Performance Lifestyles', and athletes are faced with a vast source of potential support (and some would argue confusion) to help them achieve their goals.

-In this month's review we take a snapshot of some of the latest papers and reports relating to this form of 'buy-into' support and try to untangle some of the complexities.
+In this month's review, we take a snapshot of some of the latest papers and reports relating to this form of 'buy-into' support and try to untangle some of the complexities.

 Hyperbaric oxygen therapy (HBOT - i.e. breathing 100% oxygen at pressures of up to 3 atmospheres) is used in various medical treatment regimes.
-A recent paper looked at the use of such treatment in eccentric muscle injury recovery based on principles established with a range of therapeutic medicine.
-The outcome was quite conclusive in that there was absolutely no measurable effect and that this line of treatment is not warranted for treatment of eccentric muscle injury.
+A recent paper looked at the use of such treatment in eccentric muscle injury recovery based on principles established in a range of therapeutic medicine.
+The outcome was quite conclusive in that there was no measurable effect and that this line of treatment is not warranted for the treatment of eccentric muscle injury.

 The interface between diet and physiology is an obvious one and a recent paper looking into serum testosterone levels in men demonstrated that during heavy resistance training both serum testosterone and free testosterone levels were affected negatively by a diet containing insufficient fat and /or excessive protein.
 This may serve as a warning to athletes involved in such conditioning programs not to stray too far away from balanced diets containing suitable levels of fat and also not to become too obsessed with high protein diets.

-An intervention strategy to prevent muscle strains based on the fact that muscle strains are common in high-speed sports and account for 10-40% of injuries in sports such as soccer, Australian Rules football and American football is as follows:
+An intervention strategy to prevent muscle strains based on the fact that muscle strains are common in high-speed sports and account for 10-40% of injuries in sports such as soccer, Australian Rules football, and American football is as follows:

-Another report looked at the effect of proprioceptive balance board training on the prevention of ankle sprains across a very large population of over a 1000 male and female volleyball players throughout a whole season.
+Another report looked at the effect of proprioceptive balance board training on the prevention of ankle sprains across a very large population of over 1000 male and female volleyball players throughout a whole season.
 Balance board trained players showed a lower incidence of ankle injury measured in injuries per 1000 total playing hours.
-However, this only related to players with a history of ankle sprains.
+However, this is only related to players with a history of ankle sprains.
 A possible contra-indication to this form of conditioning was found to be players with a history of knee injury since they showed an increase in overuse knee injury following balance board work.
 Looking at improving performance by applying knowledge gained through sports science studies is the real business.